fegennari/3DWorld/README.md

 The project should build under gcc on linux with some work, but it's been a while since I tried this.
 I have an old makefile that is out of date, but may not take too much work to fixup and make it usable.

-Be warned, this is a large repository, currently 770MB.
+Be warned, this is a large repository, currently 820MB.
 I've included source code, config files, textures, sounds, small models, lighting files, scene data, heightmaps, and project files.
-This repo does not contain the dependencies or large model files, you'll have to download these separately.
+This repo does not contain the large model files used in some scenes, you'll have to download these separately.
 This means that some of the scene config files won't work because they can't find their referenced data.
 The current list of dependencies is:
 * OpenGL 4.4 (Should come with Windows 7/8/10 latest graphics drivers)